erdmannfreunde/contao-onepage-navigation/README.md

   * [article-id] = article id this link should scroll to
   * [myCustomLinkTitle] = text to be displayed as the link
   * Example: `{{scroll::contact::Email us}}`

-## Acknowledgement

-This extension is inspired and based on [onepage-navigation](https://github.com/Sascha-Brandhoff/onepage-navigation) by Sascha Brandhoff.
-It's been adapted and rewritten for Contao 4.x as a symfony bundle.